Pruning and Removing Trees

-Under the WLEP 2012 Tree and Bushland Preservation there are restrictions on which plants and trees you can prune, remove or transplant on your own property.
-If you wish to prune or remove a tree you must first submit a Tree Pruning / Removal / Transplanting Form and receive Council approval.
+Under Part C.9 Vegetation Management of Willoughby Development Control Plan(WDCP) there are restrictions on which plants and trees you can prune, remove or transplant on your own property.
+If you wish to prune or remove a tree you must first submit a Vegetation Management application form and receive Council approval.

 The Vegetation Management Guidelines provides guidance on the approval processes and requirements involved in the management and clearing of vegetation and provides a guide to the management of both public and private vegetation and the systems and processes required to manage these in the Willoughby LGA.